How to Get Rid of the Sunday Scaries

 journal prompts

-Negativity and complaining is contagious, which is way it’s so important to practice positivity and gratitude when you start to feel stressed about things.
-Be reframing the week ahead as an exciting opportunity to accomplish new goals, your Sunday evening is bound to be enjoyable.
+Negativity and complaining are both contagious habits, which is why it’s so important to practice positivity and gratitude as soon as you start to feel stressed about things.
+Be reframing the week ahead as an opportunity to accomplish new goals, your Sunday evening is bound to be much more enjoyable.

-It might feel a bit forced or artificial at first, but by recognizing (and better yet, writing them down — try these gratitude journal prompts!) all of the things you are looking forward to during the week ahead, you are bound to squash those nagging Sunday Scary feelings.
+It might feel a bit forced or artificial at first, but by recognizing all of the things you are looking forward to during the week ahead, you are bound to squash those nagging Sunday Scary feelings.
+Or better yet, try writing them down with these gratitude journal prompts!

-“True optimism doesn’t deny the storm; it studies the sky, grabs an umbrella, and steps outside anyway.”
+“True optimism doesn’t hide from the storm.
+It studies the sky, grabs an umbrella, and steps outside anyway.”

-So take a deep breath, plan to ease into things slowly, and let's tackle the week ahead together.
+So take a deep breath, plan to ease into the week slowly, and let's enjoy our Sunday evenings once and for all.

 -emily